-The Teacup Dogs Agility Association (TDAA) offers a competitive space for dogs of small stature, regardless of breed or pedigree.
-Our mission is to foster sportsmanship between small dogs through agility training and competition—while uniting the trainers and judges within our sport under a standard set of rules.
-This initiative also includes providing title programs for small dogs and promoting the humane treatment of animals through proper training techniques and educational outreach.
+The Teacup Dogs Agility Association (TDAA) offers a competitive space for dogs of smaller stature, regardless of breed or pedigree.
+Our mission is to foster sportsmanship between smaller dogs through agility training and competition—while uniting the trainers and judges within our sport under a standard set of rules.
+This initiative also includes providing title programs for smaller dogs and promoting the humane treatment of animals through proper training techniques and educational outreach.

-Participation in the TDAA is limited to small dogs, measuring no more than 22"
+Participation in the TDAA is limited to smaller dogs, measuring no more than 22"

 There is no restriction on account of breed or pedigree

-Obstacles are scaled with a preference to a size more appropriate to the little guys
+Obstacles are scaled with a preference to a size more appropriate to the smaller dogs